cstb/citygml-energy/guidelines/Guidelines_EnergyADE.md

 **UsageZone**

 Zone of a building with homogeneous usage type.
-It is a semantic object, with an optional geometry, which may be or not related to a geometric entity (Building, BuildingPart, Room etc.).
+It is a semantic object, with an optional geometry (`volumeGeometry`), which may be or not related to a geometric entity (Building, BuildingPart, Room etc.).

 Its usage type is defined by a `usageZoneClass` (corresponding to the CityGML Code list of the `_AbstractBuilding` attribute class).
 This zone is operated with a single heating and cooling set-point temperature schedule (`heatingSchedule` respectively `coolingSchedule`) and single air ventilation schedule.

 This class inherits from `_CityObject`, and may therefore be associated to 1 or more 'EnergyDemand' objects.
 This class is defined minimally by a usage zone class and a floor area.

+Its `internalGains` attribute correspond to the sum of the energy dissipated from the occupants and the facilities inside the zone.

 **BuildingUnit**